 Spring is upon us, which means longer, warmer days, bright colors, green grass and everyone’s favorite task: landscape cleanup.
-Although it may seem tedious and never-ending, cleaning up your property in the spring can help to revitalize and reawaken a yard that has been dormant for the last few months.
+Although it may seem tedious and never-ending, cleaning up your property in the spring helps revitalize and reawaken a yard that has been dormant for the last few months.
 By starting the landscape cleanup process as quickly as possible, you can set your yard up for success and reduce the amount of cleanup and maintenance that is required throughout the rest of spring and summer.

 If you are unsure of where to start, here are the top 7 tasks to help make sure your yard blossoms this spring:

-- Pruning – For many homeowners, pruning shrubs, bushes, trees, and perennials is very tedious and often neglected.
+For many homeowners, pruning shrubs, bushes, trees, and perennials is very tedious and often neglected.
 Take some time to use your pruning shears to trim any dead limbs, leaves and branches from these plants to help promote strong growth in the coming season.

-Not only will it make your lawn look much better, it will also help encourage the growth of the grass that may or may not already be coming up.
+Not only will it make your lawn look much better, it will also help encourage the growth of the grass that may already be coming up.
 In addition to the leaves, make sure that you remove any rocks or other items that could prove dangerous while mowing.

-- Spread New Mulch – Whether your mulch is just fading in color, you have removed it, or it has just spread out over time, now is the perfect time to spread a new, thick layer of mulch around trees and flower beds.
+Whether your mulch is just fading in color, you have removed it, or it has just spread out over time, now is the perfect time to spread a new, thick layer of mulch around trees and flower beds.
 A good bed of mulch helps your soil to retain moisture, while protecting it from the sun.
 This can be a huge help when it comes to growing large, healthy, beautiful plants.

-- Check Your Irrigation System – One of the keys to a healthy landscape is proper irrigation.
+One of the keys to a healthy landscape is proper irrigation.
 Before you start your regular watering schedule, check your sprinkler system to ensure that everything is working properly.
 This means making sure that all sprinkler heads are working, and pointing in the right direction.
 You should also make sure that you have appropriate drainage to avoid any standing water.

-- Plan Your Spring and Summer Landscaping – Once you have your lawn and landscaping cleaned, it is time to start planting and encouraging new plants during the spring and summer.
+Once you have your lawn and landscaping cleaned, it is time to start planting and encouraging new plants during the spring and summer.
 Take a few minutes to plan everything out so that you can do it right the first time.